Saviem Super Galion: History

 In 1957, Saviem introduced the Galion, a small commercial vehicle based on previous Renault models with a 2.5-tonne payload and related to the smaller Goélette.
 In 1965, as part of a renovation of the company's small vehicle range, the Saviem Super Galion was introduced along with the lighter Super Goélette.
 The new truck had a 5.950-tonne GVW, right under the limit after which the acquisition would have been required special permits in France.
-At the 1968 Paris Show was unveiled a new version of the Super Galion called the SG5, with changes to the suspension and gearbox.
-The design was revised in 1968, 1969 and 1979, in-line with the Super Goélette revisions.
+At the 1968 Paris Show, a new version of the Super Galion called the SG5 was unveiled, with changes to the suspension and gearbox.
+The design was revised in 1968, 1969 and 1979, in line with the Super Goélette revisions.
 From 21 April 1980 onwards, the truck was sold under the RVI badge.

 International

 Through a partnership agreement, the Super Galion was assembled by the Czech manufacturer Avia and marketed as the Avia A30.
 It was also assembled under licence by Alfa Romeo, which sold it as the Alfa Romeos A38 and F20.
 MAN marketed the model badging it as 475 and 7-90.

+After being shipped to Senegal, Super Galions were turned into car rapides (lit. 'fast cars' in French).
+They were painted colorfully and included Sufi and local Senegalese cultural imagery.
+In 2016, their discontinuation was announce, with them to be replaced with buses.
+A car rapide is exhibited at the Musée de l'Homme in Paris.